Becoming a Christian

 C) COMMUNE WITH GOD.
 Everyday find a quiet place to commune with God.

 Speaking one time to an audience in Athens who knew very little about the Jewish or Christian understanding of GOD, the Apostle Paul found he had to define GOD from scratch.
-He said that by GOD he meant, “The Source of the Cosmos and everything in it…that in which we all live and move and have our being.”
+He said that by GOD he meant, “The Source of the Cosmos and Everything in it…that in which We All live and move and have Our Being…of which We are All Offspring.”
 (Acts 17)

-His words tell us that every one of us is intimately connected with GOD.
+His words tell us that every one of us is intimately connected with the Divine Source of the Cosmos.
 We couldn’t possibly be closer or more intimately connected.
-It means you have no need to feel anxious about closeness to or distance from GOD your Source.
-It also means you and I can tap profund thoughts and information, and do powerful and transformative things – because there is no separation between us and the Source of the Cosmos.
+It means you have no need to feel any anxiety about separation from GOD your Source and the Source of Everything.
+It ameans you and I can expect fullyto flow with divine thoughts and information, and do extraordinary and divine things – because there is no separation between us and the Source of the Cosmos, we are all offspring or emanations of that Source.
+As Peter said on the day of Pentecost the divine spirit is poured out on “All Flesh.”

-So, as often as you can, take time to be alone and enjoy a sense of connection with GOD the Source of the Cosmos and Everything in it.
-Speak aloud, express your thoughts and desires.
-Look and feel for signs of GOD’s presence, assistance and guidance.
-Ask GOD questions and expect his answers to come quickly through your own thoughts, things read, seen and heard, and through the words and actions of others.
-“Taste and see that the Lord is good!”
-(Psalm 34.8)
+So, as often as you can, take time to be alone and find ways to simply enjoy a sense of connection with GOD the Source of the Cosmos and Everything in it.
+Look for and expect to find for signs of your divine connection.

 jumping.jpg